Manage GCP GKE Hub Feature IAM Policies

 - user:jane@example.com

-The FeatureIamBinding resource grants a role to a list of members.
-This is authoritative for the specified role: it replaces all members for that role but preserves other roles on the feature.
-The members array accepts user accounts, service accounts, groups, and domains.
+The FeatureIamBinding resource is authoritative for a specific role: it replaces all members for that role while preserving other roles on the feature.
+The members property accepts a list of identities (users, service accounts, groups).
+This approach works well when you manage access by role rather than by individual.

 Add a single member to a role incrementally